OpenNebula/addon-lxdone/CONTRIBUTING.md

 # Pull requests

-When contributing make pull requests to the feature branch for the next release, don't commit to master branch If you want to contribute feel free to request new features, check first TODO.
+When contributing make pull requests to the *feature branch* named after next release, don't commit to master branch.
+If you want to contribute feel free to request new features, check first TODO.

 # Help